JohnboyJovi/study-framework-wiki/Randomization/Examples.md

 	//now shuffle the conditions:
 	TArray<USFCondition*> ShuffledConditions;
-	//seed a rnaom number generator with the participant's running number, so shuffling is predictable FRandomStream RNG(ParticipantRunningNumber);
+	//seed a random number generator with the participant's running number, so shuffling is predictable FRandomStream RNG(ParticipantRunningNumber);
 	while(ConditionsToShuffle.Num() > 0) //while there are still unshuffled conditions
 	{